What better way to kick off the festive season than with these easy and delicious Christmas brunch recipes?

-The bread itself is moist and dense, and if you want a hint of crunch, add some chopped pecans.
+The bread itself is moist and dense, and if you want a hint of crunch, add some chopped pecans or walnuts.

 Serve it for Christmas brunch with a tasty cup of coffee or tea.
 It’s a nice light option to keep you going while the kids open gifts.

 14. Candied Bacon

 Can we all agree that bacon makes everything better?

 But candied bacon?
 Oh, em, gee, this stuff is addictive.